Cogosense/LicensedContractorDemo/README.md

 adornment is non functional because it is implemented as an array of the User defined type __Note__.

 There is no preset concept of a primary attribute set or an adornment attribute set.
-Given an attribute set A and B, B can be an adornment of and simultaneously A can be an adornment of B. The only restriction is an attribute set cannot be used as an adornment of itself.
+Given an attribute set A and B, B can be an adornment of A and simultaneously A can be an adornment of B. The only restriction is an attribute set cannot be used as an adornment of itself.

 ### Data source services